jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/2_Curv_3D.typ

 // ---------------------------- first 3d results ---------------------------- //
 With displacements, first and second derivatives now known, the curvature can be calculated according to @eq_28.
 To cover a broad spectrum, the #gls("swith") model was computed with internal pressure variations between $15 "MPa"$ to $110 "MPa"$ (or $150 "bar"$ to $1100 "bar"$) using 30 linearly spaced values.
 While $150 "bar"$ is too low for economical aviation use, it represents a practical value for experimental testing environments.
 The upper limit of $1100 "bar"$ exceeds the maximum pressure currently storable in a type IV tank, as elaborated in @chap_1_2, where type V tanks are noted to provide a maximum pressure of $1000 "bar"$.
 As explained in @chap_1_2, while type IV tanks currently offer the best compromise between safety and economic considerations, type V technology could become the preferred option as it advances.
 Given likely future technical advancements, type V tanks might eventually store hydrogen at pressures exceeding $1000 "bar"$ or even $1100 "bar"$.
 Additionally, using such high pressure values in the simulation emphasizes that pressure increases are more readily implemented in numerical models than in experimental testing.
-The lift coefficient variation $C_L = [0.5, 0.6, 1.0, 1.5, 2.0, 2.5]$ was selected to cover the range from small aircraft to large aircraft with potential high-lift devices in application @Wild2022, resulting in 180 total variations.
+The lift coefficient variation $C_L = [0.5, 0.6, 1.0, 1.5, 2.0, 2.5]$ was selected to cover the range from small aircraft to large aircraft with potential high-lift devices in application @Wild2022, leading to 180 total variations.
 // a = np.linspace(15,110,30)
 // a[11] = 51.034
 An illustrative example of the displacement on the top left, the strains or first-order derivative on the top right, the second-order derivative on the bottom left and resulting curvature on the bottom right for a pressure of $p approx 510 "bar"$ and a lift coefficient of $C_L approx 0.6$ is depicted in @fig_42.